itchyny/lightline.vim/README.md

 2. Install with `:PlugInstall`.

 ## Introduction
-After installing the plugin, you restart the editor and get a cool statusline.
+After installing this plugin, you restart the editor and will get a cool statusline.
 ![lightline.vim - tutorial](https://raw.githubusercontent.com/wiki/itchyny/lightline.vim/image/tutorial/1.png)

-The color of the statusline changes due to the mod of Vim.
+The color of the statusline changes due to the mode of Vim.
 Try typing something, selecting in visual mode and replacing some texts.

 If the statusline looks like
 ![lightline.vim - tutorial](https://raw.githubusercontent.com/wiki/itchyny/lightline.vim/image/tutorial/21.png)